WJIB

 WJIB (720 AM) is a radio station in Cambridge, Massachusetts, serving Greater Boston.
 Licensed to RCRQ, Inc.—a company owned by veteran broadcaster John Garabedian —the station plays a mix of soft oldies and adult standards from the 1950s through the 1990s.
 Although licensed as a commercial radio station, WJIB is commercial-free, with its operations funded by listener donations and occasional pledge drives.

-By day, WJIB is powered at 5,000 watts non-directional.
-Because 720 AM is a clear channel frequency reserved for WGN in Chicago, WJIB must reduce power at night to 189 watts, using a directional antenna, to avoid interference.
+By day, WJIB transmits with 5,000 watts non-directional.
+Because 720 kHz is a clear channel frequency reserved for WGN in Chicago, WJIB must reduce power at night to 189 watts, using a directional antenna, to avoid interference.
 The station's broadcast towers are off Commercial Street in Medford.
-Programming is also heard on FM translator W267CE at 101.3 MHz.
+Programming is also heard on FM translator W267CE on 101.3 MHz.

 History

 Early years

 WJIB is an indirect successor to a previous Boston FM station at 96.9 MHz with the same call sign (now WBQT, owned by Beasley Broadcast Group) which in turn descended from WXHR, one of the first FM stations in the Boston area.
 Coincidentally, what is now WJIB was once owned by Harvey Radio Laboratories, the same company that owned WXHR/WJIB-FM.
 The AM station was first known as WTAO, then WXHR, and later as WCAS.

 In 1967, a year after it was sold to a joint venture of Kaiser Broadcasting and The Boston Globe, WXHR became WCAS while WXHR-FM changed to WJIB, featured a beautiful music format, and became well known for a nautical-themed station identification featuring a buoy bell and a seagull (now used in modified form by WOCN-FM on Cape Cod).
 WJIB-FM became WCDJ, a smooth jazz station, in 1990, and the call sign WJIB lapsed.